Passenger rail projects in Minnesota

 There are several passenger rail projects being discussed in Minnesota.
-There is one existing commuter rail service in the state, the Northstar Line, and one existing long-distance intercity rail service, the Empire Builder.
+There is one existing commuter rail service in the state, the Northstar Line, and two existing long-distance intercity rail services, the Empire Builder and the Borealis.
 Future projects include a mixture of short-distance commuter rail and medium-distance regional rail lines which would run from the Twin Cities outward to neighboring states and perhaps Canada.

-This article is focused on heavy-rail projects and does not discuss potential light rail lines in the core Twin Cities area.
+This article is focused on heavy-rail projects and does not discuss existing or potential light rail lines in the core Twin Cities area.

 Existing service

 Northstar

 The Northstar Line is a state and federally funded commuter rail line that serves a region from Minneapolis northwest toward the central Minnesota city of St. Cloud.
 The line began service on November 16, 2009, and runs about half the distance to St. Cloud, terminating in Big Lake, with bus service covering the remaining distance.
 The train operates at up to 79 mph.
 MnDOT previously identified this line as a Tier One Passenger Rail line.